 - (xii) The requirement to maintain professional indemnity insurance applies only to an auditor that carries on business in the Virgin Islands.
 This requirement is intended to cover auditors that have a nexus with the BVI that goes beyond the fact that the auditor is carrying out an audit of a BVI entity and the phrase "carrying on business in the Virgin Islands" should be construed accordingly.
+In the circumstances, the fact that an auditor based outside the BVI visits the BVI for the purposes of carrying out an audit would not, on its own, constitute "carrying on business in the BVI" for the purposes of section 61. - (xiiA) However, in order not to place BVI auditors that belong to a group at a disadvantage, section 61(2) introduces a necessary flexibility whereby BVI auditors can benefit from a group professional indemnity insurance.
+The only caveat is that the group professional indemnity insurance must not be in relation to a cover that goes below the minimum sums outlined in subsection (1); it would therefore be possible for a BVI auditor within an insured group to benefit from any higher insurance cover taken by the group, irrespective of the jurisdiction in which the insurance cover is placed.
+(Inserted by S.I.
+91/2010)

-In the circumstances, the fact that an auditor based outside the BVI visits the BVI for the purposes of carrying out an audit would not, on its own, constitute "carrying on business in the BVI" for the purposes of section 61. - (xiii) The Commission expects that external auditors will also have satisfactory professional indemnity insurance cover and this would form part of the fit and proper assessment. - (xiv) The requirement to maintain professional indemnity insurance is satisfied where a group professional insurance policy is extended to cover the auditor, provided that the group policy is permitted under the Insurance Act, 2008 [see below]. - (xv) An auditor must ensure that it complies with the requirements of section 5(2)(b) of the Insurance Act 2008.
+- (xiii) The Commission expects that external auditors will also have satisfactory professional indemnity insurance cover and this would form part of the fit and proper assessment. - (xiv) The requirement to maintain professional indemnity insurance is satisfied where a group professional insurance policy is extended to cover the auditor, provided that the group policy is permitted under the Insurance Act [see below]. - (xv) An auditor must ensure that it complies with the requirements of section 5(2)(b) of the Insurance Act.
 This provides that a person shall not knowingly enter into an insurance contract with an unlicensed insurer to insure a risk of a type specified in the regulations.
-The Insurance Regulations 2009 specify liability insurance for the purpose of section 5 and professional indemnity insurance therefore falls within that section.

-- (xvi) In the Commission's view, the effect of these provisions is that an auditor that is subject to the Insurance Act 2008, which would certainly include an auditor based in the BVI, must not effect liability insurance with any person other than an eligible insurer that is - (a) an insurer holding a category A or B insurance licence; - (b) a Lloyd's syndicate; or - (c) an insurer that has the benefit of an appropriate exemption by virtue of regulations made under the Financial Services (Exemption) Regulations, 2007 or granted by the Commission under section 6 of the Insurance Act, 2008 on the grounds of lack of insurance availability.
+The Insurance Regulations 2009 specify liability insurance for the purpose of section 5 and professional indemnity insurance therefore falls within that section. - (xvi) In the Commission's view, the effect of these provisions is that an auditor that is subject to the Insurance Act which would certainly include an auditor based in the BVI, must not effect liability insurance with any person other than an eligible insurer that is- - (a) an insurer holding a category A or B insurance licence; - (b) a Lloyd's syndicate; or - (c) an insurer that has the benefit of an appropriate exemption by virtue of regulations made under the Financial Services (Exemption) Regulations or granted by the Commission under section 6 of the Insurance Act on the grounds of lack of insurance availability.